leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 I wonder how the economic model for gaming will change from this.
 Selling in-game virtual items for actual cash is [not that old](https://www.eurogamer.net/articles/USD25-wow-horse-makes-millions "WoW"), implying  monetisation in games is still immature and we should see evolution of monetisation models in the future.
 On esports, Mitch Lasky, former gaming company exec \[6\], points out that [the current structure of esports is different from live sports](https://www.quora.com/What-is-your-view-on-the-future-of-eSports-in-comparison-to-other-major-US-sports "Mitch").
 Esports games are directly linked to the publishers, who see esports more of a marketing tool.
 Esports teams do make money, but only a small share of the overall game revenue.
 This is in contrast to live sports which get stadium ticketing and TV contract revenue, with teams and players taking a larger share.

 Perhaps I'm trying to convince myself the thousands of hours I spent playing video games were not wasted.
 I doubt it though \[7\], and think video games and VR are here to stay.
 I'm predicting with 90% certainty playing video games becomes the norm rather than the exception, and 50% certainty that VR is the platform that enables this shift.
+If you don't want to feel left out, I think it's worthwhile to check out a VR experience so you can brag to your kids next time that you were an early adopter.

 **Timing luck and lucky timing**